 Completing the college FAFSA form looks intimidating but in reality, it is not difficult, as you will use your completed tax return from the prior year.

 There are six steps to take to properly complete a FAFSA application form.
-After you submit your application you can also check the status of your FAFSA application online using your PIN Number.
+After you submit your application you can also check the status of your FAFSA application online using your FSA ID number.

 See the FAFSA application.